r-lib/httr2/tests/testthat/_snaps/resp.md

       new_response("GET", "http://x.com", 200, list(), 1)
     Condition
       Error:
-      ! `body` must be a raw vector, a path, or a connection, not the number 1.
+      ! `body` must be a raw vector, a path, or a <StreamingBody>, not the number 1.
     Code
       new_response("GET", "http://x.com", 200, list(), raw(), "x")
     Condition